iqbalyarkhan/old-website/content/2019-04-09--Quick-Sort.md

 - Shuffle the array so that the elements are in random order
 - Choose a `pivot`: an item that has all the elements less than it to its left and elements greater than it to its right
-- Repeat these steps for each half of the pivot
+- Repeat these steps for each half of the array

 Let's start with a sample array and see how we can use quick sort to sort it: